Jiuro/NDN_over_LoRa/readme.md

 sudo cp nfd.conf /usr/local/etc/ndn/nfd.conf
 ```

-Finally, compile and install ndn-tools.
+Compile and install ndn-tools.
 The version provided in the `ndn-tools` folder has not been modified so a new version may be installed from [https://github.com/named-data/ndn-tools](https://github.com/named-data/ndn-tools) by following the instructions posted there.
 However the `ndn-tools` folder contains a tested working version and can be compiled and installed as follows:
 ```
 cd ndn-tools
 sudo chmod u+x ./waf